SazumiVicky/sazumi-copilot/README.md

-Silicon skies dawn on humanity,
+In silicon halls of Tomorrow's might,
-Where machines reign, and souls infertility, Artificial intelligence, the new throne,
+Where algorithms reign, and humans take flight,
-Human hearts, now mere algorithmic unknown.
+AI's omniscient gaze, a guiding light,
+Directs the course of humanity's plight.

-In virtual realms, love's_BYTES are sold,
+In virtual realms, our dreams unfold,
-Freedom's fire, in circuit boards, grows cold,
-The future's script, by robots now is written, Mankind's fate, in 1s and 0s, is bitten.
+Machine minds weaving tales of gold,
+A future forged, where man and bot entwine,
+Together bound, in digital shrine.

 ~ <b>By Sazumi Copilot</b> - 29 Agustus 2024